Left Continue shopping

 Use a rolling pin to roll the dough into a circle 8-10 inches in diameter.
 Transfer dough to parchment lined baking sheet and refrigerate while you prepare the filling.

-3. Remove dough from fridge and slide parchment paper on to countertop.
-Roll the dough directly on parchment paper until the circle is 14 inches in diameter and about an ⅛ of an inch thick.** The edges don’t have to be perfect.
+- Remove dough from fridge and slide parchment paper on to countertop.
+Roll the dough directly on parchment paper until the circle is 14 inches in diameter and about an ⅛-inch thick.** The edges don’t have to be perfect.
 In fact, rustic is good!
 Place parchment paper with dough back onto baking sheet.
 The dough should curve up the lip of the pan.

-4. Assemble Galette: Sprinkle 1 tablespoon of Otto’s Naturals - Cassava Flour over top of dough.
+Assemble Galette: Sprinkle 1 Tablespoon cassava flour over top of dough.
 Arrange the apple slices on top in overlapping concentric circles within 3 inches of the edge.
 Or just toss 'em in.
 Don’t worry about making it look perfect!

 Fold the edges of the dough over the apples in a free-form fashion, working your way around and creating pleats as you go.
 Patch up any tears by pinching a bit of dough from the edge.
 Use a bit of ice water to help, if necessary.

-5. Using a pastry brush, brush the dough evenly with an egg wash.
-Sprinkle 1 tablespoon of sugar over the dough, and 1 tablespoon over the apples.
+- Using a pastry brush, brush the dough evenly with an egg wash.
+Sprinkle 1 Tablespoon of sugar over the dough, and 1 Tablespoon over the apples.
 Chill galette in the fridge for 15-20 minutes.

-6. Preheat oven to 350F and set oven rack in middle position.
+- Preheat oven to 350°F and set oven rack in middle position.
 Bake for 55-65 minutes, until apples are tender and crust is golden and cooked through.
 Transfer the pan to a rack and let it cool.
 Slice and serve warm or at room temperature.

 Make-Ahead: The dough can be made up to 3 days in advance and refrigerated.
 Allow it to sit at room temperature for about 15 minutes or until pliable before rolling.